-- Download cloudera-manager-installer.bin from the Cloudera Downloads page to the host where you want to install the Cloudera Manager Server.
-The host must be on your cluster or accessible to your cluster over your network.
+- Download cloudera-manager-installer.bin from the Cloudera Downloads page to the host where you want to install the Cloudera Manager Server that is on your cluster or is accessible to your cluster over your network.
 Install Cloudera Manager on a single host.

 $ chmod u+x cloudera-manager-installer.bin

-:The installer's default behavior is to install the Cloudera Manager packages from the Internet.
+This installer's default behavior is to install packages from the Internet.
 If you have created a local repository and configured your machine to recognize that repository, you can instruct the installer to use local repositories by running the cloudera-manager-installer.bin with the --skip_repo_package=1 option.

 $ sudo ./cloudera-manager-installer.bin